ShatrovOA/dtFFT/docs/usage.rst

   Prints detailed plan information to stdout, including grid decomposition, backend selection, and optimization settings.
   This diagnostic tool aids in understanding the plan's configuration and troubleshooting unexpected behavior.

+- :f:func:`get_executor`:
+  Returns the executor type (e.g., NONE, VKFFT, CUFFT) used for FFT computations within the plan.

+- :f:func:`get_precision`:
+  Returns the numerical precision (:f:var:`DTFFT_SINGLE` or :f:var:`DTFFT_DOUBLE`) of the plan.

+- :f:func:`get_dims`:
+  Returns global dimensions of the plan.
+This can be useful for validating the plan's setup against expected sizes.

+- :f:func:`get_platform`:
+  Returns the execution platform (:f:var:`DTFFT_PLATFORM_HOST` or :f:var:`DTFFT_PLATFORM_CUDA`) of the plan.

+  Available only in CUDA-enabled builds

 These methods provide a window into the plan's internal state, allowing users to validate settings or gather diagnostics post-creation.
 They remain accessible until the plan is destroyed with :f:func:`destroy`.

 Plan Execution
 ==============